semantalytics/awesome-kafka/README.md

 - [kafka-websocket](https://github.com/b/kafka-websocket)
 - [kafka-unit](https://github.com/chbatey/kafka-unit)
 - [cruise-control](https://github.com/linkedin/cruise-control) - Cruise-control is the first of its kind to fully automate the dynamic workload rebalance and self-healing of a kafka cluster.
-- [jocko](https://github.com/travisjeffery/jocko) - Kafka implemented in Golang with built-in coordination (No ZK dep, single binary install, Cloud Native)
+- [jocko](https://github.com/travisjeffery/jocko) - Kafka implemented in Golang with built-in coordination (No ZK dep, single binary install, Cloud Native).
 - [hermes](https://github.com/allegro/hermes) - Fast and reliable message broker built on top of Kafka.
 - [kt](https://github.com/fgeller/kt) - Kafka command line tool.
 - [kafka-eagle](https://github.com/smartloli/kafka-eagle) - Used to monitor the consumer status of Kafka clusters, as well as offsets, metadata and other information.